mdhv

 Humidity that falls below 30% is too dry, but the humidity that goes above 60% is too humid.
 The best balance of humidity falls between 45% and 55%.

-Symptoms of Dry Air
+Symptoms Of Dry Air

 When there’s not enough humidity in the air, the low relative humidity air will become dry, and when emissions and evaporation have caused a low amount of water vapor in the air, dry air can start to cause human health problems.
 These conditions are the building materials for a range of negative effects, such as:

-• Weakened immune system: In order to properly fight illness, your sinuses need the right level of moisture.
+• Weakened Immune System: In order to properly fight illness, your sinuses need the right level of moisture.
 If the humidity is too low, it can dry them out and make you susceptible to colds and respiratory illnesses.

 • Discomfort: Dry air can cause dry and cracked dry skin, itchy eyes, and may also irritate your nasal passage.
 Bloody noses and itchy throats aren’t uncommon when the air is too dry, not to mention issues with static electricity